timveletta/timveletta-com/src/content/blog/integrating-clerk-and-planetscale-in-your-nextjs-applications.md

 imageCreditName: Deva Darshan
 imageCreditLink: https://unsplash.com/@darshan394?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 tags:
-  - vercel
+  - Vercel
-  - planetscale
+  - Planetscale
-  - clerk
+  - Clerk
-  - next
+  - Next
 ---

 I'm a big believer in using SaaS products to make your life easier, especially when working on side projects where momentum is a crucial factor in determining whether something gets produced or just becomes another empty domain.
 Two products that I'm a huge fan of are **Clerk**, which simplifies authentication for your application, and **PlanetScale**, which handles all database-related tasks.